Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Iowa has not yet combined with its opponents to score more than 44.5 points in a game this year.
+- Iowa and its opponents have not yet combined for more than 44.5 points -- this matchup's point total -- in a game this year.

-- The combined points per game average of the two teams, 52.3, is 7.8 points more than Saturday's over/under.
+- The two teams combine to average 52.3 points per game, 7.8 more than the total in this contest.

-- This contest's over/under is 10.5 points above the 34 these two squads combine to allow per game this season.
+- These two squads combine to allow 34 points per game, 10.5 fewer than this contest's over/under.

 - The Hawkeyes and their opponents have scored an average of 49.0 points per game in 2021, 4.5 more than Saturday's total.

-- The 44.5-point over/under for this game is 11.0 points below the 55.5 points per game average total in Rams games this season.
+- The 55.5 PPG average total in Rams games this season is 11.0 points more than this game's over/under.

 Iowa Stats and Trends

-- The Hawkeyes have been favored by 22.5 points or more once this season and covered the spread.
+- Iowa has played three games, with three wins against the spread.

-- Iowa's games this year have not hit the over yet in three opportunities.
+- Iowa's games this year have yet to go over the total in three opportunities.

-- Iowa is 3-0 against the spread and 3-0 overall in games when it scores more than 24.0 points.
+- Iowa is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.0 points.

-- The Hawkeyes have turned the ball over three times this season, two more turnovers than the Rams have forced (1).
+- The Hawkeyes have turned the ball over two more times (3 total) than the Rams have forced a turnover (1) this season.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.